ratbag98/op1tips/README.md

 ## Chorus

-I was searching for a chorus effect and read in my microsampler manual about the chorus effect where a lfo modulates the delay very subtlely.
-So I tried that with the value lfo plus the delay.
-But the delay on the the OP-1 still was too delayiey, so I chose CWO for that (working with grid changed the sound too much for me…)
+I was searching for a chorus effect and read in my micro-sampler manual about the chorus effect where a LFO modulates the delay very subtly.
+So I tried that with the value LFO plus the delay.
+But the delay on the the OP-1 still was too delay-ey, so I chose CWO for that (working with grid changed the sound too much for me…)

 CWO freq: 0 delay 28 feedback: 15 sideband: doesn’t really matter